 The Board and CEO shall, if so requested by a shareholder, and the Board is of the opinion that this can be done without material damage to the company, make disclosures on circumstances that might have an effect on assessment of an item on the agenda, circumstances that might affect assessment of the financial situation of the company or a subsidiary and the company’s relations to another group company.

-The annual report, audit report, power of attorney forms and other documents for the Annual General Meeting will be available at the company at Drottninggatan 2, in Stockholm, and on the company’s website www.ratos.se from 2 April 2019, at the latest.
+The annual report, audit report and other documents for the Annual General Meeting will be available at the company at Drottninggatan 2, in Stockholm, and on the company’s website www.ratos.se from 5 March 2020, at the latest.
 Documents will also be sent free of charge to shareholders who so request.

 Processing of personal data